Course Descriptions

 An advanced studio course in the BIC Creative Track where students work in teams as art director/copywriter to apply design skills, polish writing, and utilize design software basics in order to digitally produce their existing campaigns for inclusion in their spec book and to upload to an online portfolio.
 Final critiques will include a formal portfolio review with industry professionals.

-Specialization Requirements (3 CREDITS EACH):
+Specialization Requirements (3 Credits Each):

 TRACK TWO: MANAGEMENT / BRAND STRATEGY